 Potential causes are lead dislodgement, battery failure, low, sensitivity, wire fracture, or improper placement of the catheter.

-5. Monitor for muscle twitching or hiccups.
+Monitor the patient for the presence of muscle twitching and hiccups.

-1. Ensure that all electrical equipment is grounded.
+Ensure that all electrical equipment is grounded.
 Avoid touching equipment and the patient at the same time.

 Prevents the potential for microshock and accidental electrocution.
 Electric current seeks the path of least resistance, and the potential for stray current to travel through the electrode into the patient’s heart may precipitate ventricular fibrillation.

-7. Instruct the patient in checking pulse rate every day for 1 month, then every week, and notify the physician if the rate varies more than 5 beats/minute.
+Instruct the patient in checking pulse rate every day for 1 month, then every week, and notify the physician if the rate varies more than 5 beats/minute.

 Provides the patient with some control over the situation.
 Assists in promoting a sense of security; allows prompt recognition of deviations from preset rate and potential pacemaker failure.

 Instruct on limitations on activity: avoid excessive bending, stretching, lifting heavy, strenuous exercise, or contact sports.

 A full range of motion can be recovered in approximately 2 months after fibrosis stabilizes the pacemaker lead.
 Excessive activity may cause lead to dislodgement.

-9. Instruct to avoid shoulder-strap purses, suspenders, or firing rifles resting over the generator site.
+Instruct to avoid shoulder-strap purses, suspenders, or firing rifles resting over the generator site.

 May promote irritation over implanted generator site.

 Instruct to wear a MedicAlert bracelet with information about the type of pacemaker and rate.

 Provides, necessary information about the patient, condition, and ethical considerations on the pacemaker should the patient be incapacitated and unable to speak.

-11. Instruct the patient to notify the physician if radiation therapy is needed, and to wear a lead shield if it’s required.
+Instruct the patient to notify the physician if radiation therapy is needed, and to wear a lead shield if it’s required.